Skip to content

 Any suspicious activity such as unusual orders or transactions which suggest that chemicals might be used to manufacture illegal drugs must be reported.

 Please Note: the CSAR form is for use in the reporting of suspicious activity around chemicals and equipment only.
+If you wish to report a crime, please contact the police on either 999 or 101.

 The team will acknowledge receipt of individual CSARs.
-In some instances a follow-up clarification call or email may be required.
+In some instances, a follow-up clarification call or email may be required.

 Confidentiality of CSARs